kvsari/derive-getters/README.md

 }
 ```

+### Attributes
+This macro comes with two optional field attributes.
+* `#[getter(skip)]` to skip generating getters for a field.
+* `#[getter(rename = "name")]` to change the getter name to "name".

 ## Caveats
 1. Will not work on unit structs, tuples or enums.
-Derive `Getters` over them and the code will chuck a wobbly.
+Derive `Getters` over them and the macro will chuck a wobbly.
-2. All getter methods return a `&` immutable reference to their field.
+2. All getter methods return an immutable reference, `&`, to their field.
 This means for some types it can get awkward.

 ## Alternatives
 [getset](https://github.com/Hoverbear/getset).